-- Tree Sap & Tar Remover: Got the tacky car blues with tree sap or tar spots?
+- Tree Sap & Tar: Got the tacky car blues with tree sap or tar spots?
 Try a simple trick by using mayonnaise.
 Rub a blob of it on the affected spot, let sit for a couple minutes, then gently rub the mayo into the sap (or tar) until it dissolves.
-Once the spots are removed, sponge well with water and car soap.
+Once the spots are removed, wipe down with a wet sponge and car soap.
 You could also try baking soda and water or mineral spirits.

 - Windshield Bug Scrub Recipe: Mix 70/30 (approx) Baking Soda and Liquid Dish Detergent until you have a paste.
 Dab a wet sponge into the paste to get a good glob of it then scrub the windshield.
 Rinse off well.
 Liquid dish detergent isn’t recommended for use on car paint, so keep this recipe for the windshield only.
 For car hoods and bumpers, use a soap recommended for use on car paint.

 - White Plastic Patio Furniture: Mix 1 gallon hot water with 1/4 cup dishwashing detergent, sponge mix onto furniture and leave sit for about 15 minutes.
-Scrub off then rinse with water.
+Scrub off then rinse.
 Only good for white plastic since the detergent could bleach colored plastic.

 - Garden Pots: Wash grime away on both plastic and clay garden pots with a 50/50 water and vinegar solution.

-- Grubby Hands: Working the yard without gloves can make your hands really dirty, here’s an easy recipe to remove the grime–Splash some ReaLemon in your hands and scrub in hot soap and water.
+- Grubby Hands: Working the yard without gloves can make your hands really dirty, here’s an easy recipe to get rid of the grime–Splash some ReaLemon in your hands and scrub in hot soap and water.
 Gets the dirt off lickety-split.
 Can also use fresh lemon juice.

 - Car Seat Stains: For small stains in car upholstery, try giving it a shot of shaving cream to lift the stain.
 Test small area first for color fastness.